dpetrosy/42-Fractol/README.md

 ## 📑 Fractals List

-Program supports this fractal sets:
+The program supports these fractal sets:

 | Name              | Formula                                                                                            |
 |:-----------------:|:--------------------------------------------------------------------------------------------------:|